 I am a perfect

-This affirmation helps me remember that I am made in the “image of God”; thus, my soul is perfect.
-As I am working to unite my mind with the perfection of the soul, I practice keeping my mind in a positive state, avoiding any negative impression and thoughts that are easily overcome through these positive wareness and union with the Divine.
+This affirmation assists me in remembering that I am fashioned in the “image of God”; therefore, my soul is perfect.
+I am, thus, working to unite my mind with the perfection of the soul, and I must keep practicing to keep my mind in a positive state, avoiding any negative impression and thoughts that are easily overcome through these positive wareness and union with the Divine.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.